Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 In addition to simulcasting, Restream offers robust tools for editing streams, and the platform allows for heavy customization.

-Restream has also recently rolled out Restream Studio, a tool built for in-browser live streaming setups.
+Restream has also recently rolled out Restream Studio, which is a tool built for in-browser live streaming setups.

 Restream vs. Dacast: A Comparison

 Restream and Dacast are two valuable tools for broadcasters.
-As we mentioned, Restream has limited video editing capabilities.
-Dacast, on the other hand, is a video hosting software.
+As we mentioned, Restream is a video streaming software with limited video editing capabilities.
+Dacast, on the other hand, is a video hosting software

 These platforms have a bit of overlap in features, but they each have a different function in the live streaming process.
 That said, Dacast is not a Restream alternative but more of a Restream complement.